 Endometriosis is often overlooked as a possible cause of pelvic pain.
 It’s essential to have an extensive physical exam along with diagnostic testing to get a comprehensive look at what could be causing your discomfort.
-Dr. Daniel Kushner is dedicated to providing top-notch obstetric and gynecological care to women at his practice, Daniel Kushner, MD, in White Plains, New York.
+Dr. Daniel Kushner is dedicated to providing top-notch obstetric and gynecological care to women at his practice, Daniel Kushner, MD, in White Plains and Queens, New York.
 To learn more about endometriosis, call or book an appointment online.

 Endometriosis occurs when tissue that typically lines the inside wall of your uterus starts to grow outside of the uterine wall.
 Areas affected can include intestines, ovaries, fallopian tubes and tissue lining the pelvis.

 Normally, tissue inside the uterine wall thickens and breaks down, then “bleeds” out during menstruation.
 However, in the case of endometriosis, the tissue on the outside of the uterus wall has nowhere to exit the body.
 This can result in pain, inflammation and scar tissue.

 Symptoms of endometriosis and the severity of each symptom can vary greatly.
 It’s possible that you may not experience any symptoms at all.
 Some common symptoms of endometriosis include:

 Endometriosis can last for years, causing chronic pelvic pain.
 Left untreated, it can lead to infertility and ovarian masses.

 Symptoms of endometriosis are closely associated with a number of other conditions, so it can be difficult to pinpoint the cause.
 Dr. Kushner works diligently to find the root cause of your discomfort by conducting a physical exam, ultrasonography, and further diagnostic testing.